 Chapultepec Peace Accords

-In United Nations-backed peace process, Chapultepec Peace Accords are signed in Chapultepec Castle, Mexico City, between Salvadoran government, FMLN, and political parties, resulting in nine-month cease-fire in El Salvador and effective end of civil war
+In a United Nations-backed peace process, the Chapultepec Peace Accords were signed in Chapultepec Castle, Mexico City, between Salvadoran government, FMLN, and political parties, resulting in nine-month cease-fire in El Salvador and effective end of civil war.

 Guatemalan Civil War ends

-Under populist presidencies of Ramiro de Leon and Alvaro Arzu, Guatemalan government cracks down on corruption and human rights abuses, concluding peace negotiations with URNG and ending Civil War
+Under populist presidencies of Ramiro de Leon and Alvaro Arzu, the Guatemalan government cracked down on corruption and human rights abuses, concluding peace negotiations with URNG and ending Civil War.

-North American Free Trade Agreement comes into force in Canada, Mexico, and United States
+The North American Free Trade Agreement came into force in Canada, Mexico, and United States

-Zapatista Army of National Liberation leads insurgence in Chiapas against Mexican government, demanding rights in wake of NAFTA, but after 12 days a ceasefire is declared
+Zapatista Army of National Liberation led an insurgency in Chiapas against the Mexican government, demanding rights in wake of NAFTA, but after 12 days a ceasefire was declared

 US occupation of Haiti

-In Operation Uphold Democracy, United Nations-backed United States forces persuade junta in Haiti to step down and accept US-led occupation of Haiti until democratic rule is restored
+In Operation Uphold Democracy, United Nations-backed United States forces persuaded the junta in Haiti to step down and accept US-led occupation of Haiti until democratic rule was restored